payara/Payara-Community-Documentation/build-instructions/build-instructions.md

 ## Building Payara Micro

-From 164 Payara Micro is now included as part of the default build.
-As it depends on sections of Payara, it can't be built on it's own.
+From 164, Payara Micro is now included as part of the default build.
+As it depends on modules of Payara Server, it can't be built on its own.
 To build Payara Micro:

 ```Shell
 mvn clean install -DskipTests
 ```

-After the build has completed the Payara Micro jar can be found in the target directory at:
+After the build has completed, the Payara Micro jar can be found in the target directory at:

 ```Shell
 appserver/extras/payara-micro/payara-micro-distribution/target/